 The Gnome-Coach, New Mexico, Site in southeastern New Mexico was the location of an underground nuclear test in 1961 and a groundwater tracer test in 1963 that resulted in residual radionuclide contamination at the site.
 The Long-Term Surveillance and Maintenance Plan for the site describes the U.S. Department of Energy Office of Legacy Management (LM) plan for monitoring groundwater (radiochemical sampling and water-level measurements), inspecting the site, maintaining site institutional controls, evaluating and reporting data, and documenting site records and data management processes.
-These activities are reported annually, and this report summarizes the results from the September 2021 to August 2022 reporting period; it includes the site inspection and annual sampling that were completed on February 8, 2022.
-At the time of the inspection, the signs on the site and around the perimeter of the site were observed as being in good condition, as were the roads, wellheads, concrete cap that covers the emplacement shaft, and Project Gnome monument.
-A review of the public websites that monitor drilling activities indicated that no new wells (oil and gas wells, injection wells, or groundwater extraction wells) were drilled during this reporting period, but 41 applications to drill natural gas wells were approved for the sections surrounding the site.
-A search of seismic events indicated that 43 events with a magnitude of 2.0 or greater occurred within 25 miles of the site during this reporting period.
+These activities are reported annually, and this report summarizes the results from the September 2022 to August 2023 reporting period; it includes the site inspection and annual sampling that were completed on February 7, 2023.
+At the time of the inspection, two signs were replaced and the remaining signs on the site and around the perimeter of the site were observed as being in good condition, as were the roads, wellheads, concrete cap that covers the emplacement shaft, and Project Gnome monument.
+A review of the public websites that monitor drilling activities indicated that no new wells (oil and gas wells, injection wells, or groundwater extraction wells) were drilled during this reporting period, but 36 applications to drill natural gas wells and 11 applications to drill oil wells were approved for the sections surrounding the site.
+A search of seismic events indicated that 29 events with a magnitude of 2.0 or greater occurred within 25 miles of the site during this reporting period.

 Groundwater elevation data from the Culebra wells (USGS-1, USGS-4, and USGS-8) continue to support a regional groundwater flow direction that is generally toward the south but is influenced locally by the pumping in well USGS-1.
 This pumping produces an almost immediate water-level drawdown response in wells USGS-4 and USGS-8.
 Groundwater elevations in the Culebra wells, which had been decreasing overall since monitoring began in 2008, were stable in 2020 and 2021 and resumed decreasing in 2022.
-The decrease in 2022 is likely because of an increase in oil and gas activity in 2022 after a slowdown during the previous 2 years that resulted from the coronavirus disease 2019 (also called COVID-19) pandemic.
-The oil and gas well industry uses groundwater from the Culebra aquifer as part of the drilling and hydrologic fracturing process.
-Groundwater elevation data from well LRL-7, which monitors the Coach drift, indicate that water levels have recovered from the well's last sampling event in January 2011.
+According to the 2023 data, groundwater elevation in the Culebra wells appears to have stabilized in 2023 with only a slight increase in elevation from 2022.
+The decrease in the overall groundwater elevation was likely due to an increase in oil and gas activity in 2022 after a slowdown during the previous 2 years that resulted from the coronavirus disease 2019 (also called COVID-19) pandemic.
+The oil and gas well industry uses groundwater from the Culebra Aquifer as part of the drilling and hydrologic fracturing process.
+Groundwater elevation data from well LRL-7, which monitors the Coach drift, indicate that water levels have recovered from the well's last sampling event in 2011.
 Water levels in reentry well DD-1, which monitors the detonation cavity, continued to rise at a rate of approximately 10 feet per year.
+Between the 2022 and 2023 sampling events, the water level rose 13.07 feet in DD-1.
 Water levels in LRL-7 and DD-1 might not be representative of the Salado Formation and are likely influenced by remnant pressure effects associated with the detonation, the plastic nature of the Salado Formation, and past disposal activities.